abyss01701/Valentine-Card/README.md

 ```
 i.
 Change 'your-email-service-id' to your service id.
 This can be found on the top of left panel of Email.js panel

 ii.
 Change 'your-template-id' with your template id.
-This can be found under Emaiol templates
+This can be found under Email templates

 iii.
 Change 'your-public-api-key' to your key.
 This can be found under Account-> General -> API keys